rektide/nvim-auto-listen/README.md

 Install this plugin in your Neovim configuration.
 When Neovim starts, it will automatically start a remote server on a `.nvim.socket` socket file in the current working directory if one doesn't already exist.

+This extension can be particularly helpful for making use of the [mcp-neovim-server](https://github.com/bigcodegen/mcp-neovim-server) MCP server.
+Setting `NVIM_SOCKET_PATH=.nvim.socket` will let a local editor access the local nvim session.

 ### Example Usage

 ```bash